 - 6 large egg yolks

-- 1 vanilla bean pod split with the beans scraped out (or 1 teaspoon vanilla)
+- 1 vanilla bean pod split and scraped (or 1 teaspoon vanilla extract)

 Instructions

-- While the milk is heating, whisk together the egg yolks and coconut sugar until combined.
+- While the milk is heating, whisk together the egg yolks and coconut sugar until combined in a large bowl.6 large egg yolks, 1/2 cup granulated sugar

-- Transfer the eggnog back to the saucepan and heat over medium-low until it reaches a temperature of 160°F and the mixture coats the back of a spoon.
+- Pour the eggnog back into the saucepan and add the cinnamon, nutmeg, salt, and vanilla.
+Heat over medium-low until it reaches a temperature of 160°F and the mixture coats the back of a spoon.1/4 teaspoon cinnamon, 3/4 teaspoon fresh ground nutmeg, 1/2 teaspoon salt, 1 vanilla bean pod

-- Remove the eggnog from the heat and allow to cool to room temperature.
+- Strain the dairy-free eggnog through a fine mesh sieve to remove any small bits of cooked egg that may have formed.
+Allow the eggnog to cool to room temperature.
 Transfer it to a pitcher, cover and refrigerate until chilled (2-3 hours) or overnight.

 Eggnog tastes great!
 Concerns with recipe: 1.
 No actual instruction to separate the eggs.
 I knew to do it, but not everyone might know this.
 2. Nowhere do the instructions tell the user when/where to add the dry spices and vanilla.
 I added them where I thought most logical, but I don't know if that was correct.